-The State of California required that all public schools built before 2010 test for lead in their drinking water by July 1, 2019.
-In 2018, the Department of Defense (DoD) worked with all school districts in our service area that serve kindergarten through 12th grade to develop sampling plans, test samples, and conduct follow-up monitoring, if needed, for corrective actions.
+The State of California required that all public schools built before 2010 test for lead in their drinking water.
+In 2018, the Department of Defense (DoD) completed those tests, working with all school districts in our service area that serve kindergarten through 12th grade to develop sampling plans, test samples, and conduct follow-up monitoring, if needed, for corrective actions.
+The state will require us to retest most schools beginning in 2027.